 - He cannot receive spiritual things (1 Cor.
 2:14)

 - He is dead in his sins (Eph.
 2:1)

 - He is by nature a child of wrath (Eph.
 2:3)

 - He is at enmity with God (Eph.
 2:15)

 These Scriptures, and others, are foundational to a proper biblical understanding of the inability of the unregenerate man to come to Christ out of his own self-generated, why is and good act of choosing Jesus as Savior.
-God’s word tells us that the unbelievers do not have the capacity for a self-guided, self-determined, self-originated, and self-caused decision to trust in Christ because he is enslaved to sin (Romans 6:20), cannot receive spiritual things (1 Corinthians 2:14), can do no good (Romans 3:10-12), cannot come to Christ unless it is granted to him from God the Father (John 6:65), etc.
+God’s word tells us that the unbelievers do not have the capacity for a self-guided, self-determined, self-originated, and self-caused decision to trust in Christ because he is enslaved to sin (Rom.
+6:20), cannot receive spiritual things (1 Cor.
+2:14), can do no good (Rom.
+3:10-12), cannot come to Christ unless it is granted to him from God the Father (John 6:65), etc.